Your Bag

 Today it is also grown in Asia as well as the Oceana regions because of its stable year-round climate.

-An essential oil harvested by eliminating solvents from pure vanilla extract, this extraction method is used to ensure the highest vanillin content and helps bring out the “essence” of the plant’s scent as well as its mood-boosting, skin-moisturizing properties, and anti-inflammatory properties.
-It serves as a natural remedy against several ailments.
+An essential oil harvested by eliminating solvents from pure vanilla extract, this extraction method is used to ensure the highest vanillin content and helps bring out the “essence” of the plant’s scent as well as its mood-boosting, skin-moisturizing properties.

 Vanilla Flower